kauii/maze-solver/README.md

 ## Setup

 ### Setup Haskell
-The official haskell-website has an installation guide https://www.haskell.org/ghcup/install/#how-to-install
+The official haskell-website has an installation guide for GHCup, which is the main installer for the general purpose language Haskell. https://www.haskell.org/ghcup/install/#how-to-install

-TL;DR
+*TL;DR*

 For **Linux, macOS, FreeBSD or Windows Subsystem 2 for Linux**, run this in a terminal:
 ```bash